-Although knowledge is mostly injected into statistical generative models during the input or during the output stage, also approaches to inject knowledge inside the model have been proposed.
+Although knowledge is mostly injected into statistical generative models during the input or during the out-put stage, approaches to inject knowledge inside the model have also been proposed.
 A prominent example is KnowBERT, a modified variant of BERT [66].
-It stands out for its fusion of contextual and graph representations, attention-enhanced entity spanned knowledge infusion, and flexibility in injecting multiple Knowledge Graphs at various model levels.
-By integrating the Knowledge Attention and Recontextualisation (KAR) layers [3], graph entity embeddings are used that are processed through an attention mechanism to enhance entity span embeddings.
-This happens in later layers of the model to stabilise training but may potentially also used to inject knowledge at earlier stages [15].
-The Boxology pattern for KnowBERT is shown in Figure 11 and is the same as the pattern presented in subsubsection 4.1.1, KG-enhanced LLMs in training.
+It stands out for its fusion of contextual and graph representations, attention-enhanced entity-spanned knowledge infusion, and flexibility in injecting multiple Knowledge Graphs at various model levels.
+KnowBERT embeds multiple knowledge bases (WordNet and a subset of Wikipedia) into LLMs to enhance their representations with structured, human-curated knowledge.
+By integrating the Knowledge Attention and Recontextualisation layers [3], graph entity embeddings are used that are processed through an atten-tion mechanism to enhance entity span embeddings.
+This happens in later layers of the model to stabilise training, but can also potentially be used to inject knowledge at earlier stages [15].
+The Boxology pattern for KnowBERT is shown in Figure 11 and is the same as the pattern presented in subsubsection 4.1.1 (KG-enhanced LLMs in training).
+Pattern 2b represents the incorporation of knowledge bases (KB) into a pre-trained BERT model, using an integrated entity linker, as shown with pattern 1d.
+Finally, the Knowledge Attention and Recontextualization component is the heart of KnowBert, which is represented as pattern 1a.